DanRider84/tilt-mode/README.md

 ### Existing Features

 #### Header
-- Contains site logo, navigation menu, and links to social media.
+- Contains the band's logo as a hero image, followed by a band bio.

 #### Footer
-- Includes social media links and copyright.
+- Contains social media links and copyright.

 #### Additional Sections
-- Embedded Youtube promo video of band performance used in the header of the homepage in the same manner as a'hero image'.
-- The Band (a bio on each band member accompanied by images - on the homepage)
+- The Band: a section containing band images and details of the band members.
-- Testimonials (also on home-page)
-- Gallery (photos of the band's performances - a separate page)
+- What we Provide: a section with details of the band's services.
-- Booking form (a separate page)
+- Booking form.
+- Success page.

 ### Future Enhancements

 - Event calendar with upcoming gig dates.
 - Additional videos of band performances.
+- Embedded Youtube promo video of band performance - potentially below hero image.

 ## 🛠 Technologies Used

 ### Languages
-- HTML5
+- HTML
-- CSS3
+- CSS

 ### Libraries & Frameworks
+- Bootstrap
+- Google Fonts
+- Font Awesome
+- Favicon

 ### Tools
 - [Balsamiq](https://balsamiq.com) (wireframes)